 Yes.
 Camp is always fun, but it can be even better if enjoyed with a friend, or group of friends!
 There is a friend request section in the Summer at Norwood online registration.
 We will do our best to accommodate friend requests.

 Does Summer at Norwood offer swimming?

 Yes!
 Summer at Norwood now offers a swimming class called Free Swim in our Combo Camp program.
-This class takes campers to East Gate Pool in one of our Norwood busses for recreational swim activities and is supervised by qualified and experienced staff.
-The pool is about a five minute drive from Norwood's campus.
+This class takes campers to Eldwick Pool in one of our Norwood busses for recreational swim activities and is supervised by qualified and experienced staff.
+The pool is about a ten minute drive from Norwood's campus.